ClericPy/zipapps/README.md

 # Changelogs

+- 2021.03.31
+  - use `sys.stderr.write` instead of `warnings.warn`
+  - support `-d` for lazy pip install
+    - example: `python3 -m zipapps -d bottle -r requirements.txt`
+    - the `bottle` and other packages of `requirements.txt` will be install while first running
+    - this is useful for cross-platform distributions, which means `pyz` file size is much smaller
 - 2021.03.02
   - fix auto-unzip nonsense folders while `-u AUTO` but no need to unzip any files
 - 2021.01.29